 If you have any of the main symptoms of COVID-19, even if they're mild:

 - Get a PCR test (test that is sent to a lab) to check if you have COVID-19 as soon as possible.
 Get a PCR test to check if you have COVID-19 on GOV.UK

 - You and anyone you live with should stay at home and not have visitors until you get your test result – only leave your home to have a test.

 What happens when someone tests positive

 When we receive notification of a suspected or confirmed case of COVID-19, we follow our detailed test and trace procedure.
-This includes a robust contact tracing system to reduce onward transmission, communications to relevant staff and students, and the cleaning of any affected areas.
+This includes a robust contact tracing system to reduce onward transmission, communications to relevant students and staff, and the cleaning of any affected areas.

-Staff and students who report a suspected or confirmed case of COVID-19 are asked to share details of their close contacts to allow us to inform those that will need to self-isolate in line with government guidelines.
+Staff and students who report a suspected or confirmed case of COVID-19 are asked to share details of their close contacts to allow us to inform anyone who needs to self-isolate, in-line with government guidelines.

 Help and support if you are self-isolating

-We offer a range of support for any students who are self-isolating with a possible or confirmed case of COVID-19, including mental health and counselling support, a University ‘Buddies’ service run by our Students’ Union, and advice on how to arrange things like deliveries of food and medication.
+Support is on hand for students who are self-isolating with a possible or confirmed case of COVID-19, this includes advice on how to arrange things like deliveries of food and medication, as well as mental health and counselling support.
+A University ‘Buddies’ service run by our Students’ Union.